 If you notice something suspicious, call University Police at (716) 673-3333.

 To provide the most useful information to law enforcement, record and report:

 - Who did you observe?

 - When did you see it?

 Emergency Alerts and other Campus Information

-Sign up for text messages, voice messages or e-mail to be sent to your phone, computer, wireless PDA or pager.
+Sign up for text messages, voice messages or e-mail to be sent to your phone, text, or email.
 This is a free service provided by Fredonia.
 Please check your wireless plan for any fees you might be charged for receiving text messages.